cjcarlson/embarcadero/README.md

 __Can I help__?

 Please!
-I'm hoping to write this up for _Methods in Ecology & Evolution_ sometime this year.
+I'm currently writing this up for _Methods in Ecology & Evolution_ and hope to submit by October.
+The vignette in development will be part of that paper.

 __Why is it called embarcadero?__